JereKuusela/valheim-dev/publish/README.md

 - `goto [x,z,y]` or ``goto x z y` teleports to the coordinates.
 If y is not given, teleports to the ground level.
 - `goto` teleports to the ground level.
 - `goto [y]` teleports to the altitude (dungeons are at 5000 altitude).
+- `goto last` teleports to the position before the previous teleport.
 - `hud` allows toggling the HUD visibility.
 - `hud [value]` allows directly setting the HUD visibility.
 - `move_spawn [x,z,y = player's coordinates]` allows moving the default spawn point.